top of page

 Digital video, TV packages & documentary-style work

-Taylor shot, wrote and edited each of the video stories below.
-She shoots on DSLR cameras and knows how to use several different editing programs, including Final Cut Pro and Adobe Premiere.
+Taylor typically shoots with DSLR and mirrorless cameras, and she is experienced with several different video editing programs, including Final Cut Pro and Adobe Premiere.
 She's a 2015 graduate of the National Press Photographers Association (NPPA) News Video Workshop.

 TV PACKAGE | KING 5 INVESTIGATION | 2.22.22